DLDBox/iTuneSongs/README.md

 This object implements UITableViewDataSource protocol, while aggregating the iTunesDataSource.

 ### XML Path Parsing
-This application will demonstrate a XML object XMLPathParse which is designed to make parsing complex XML files much simpler.
-A path is provided which represent a XML element to a string, or attribute of interest within the XML.
+This application will demonstrate XML parsing using a object called XMLPathParse which is designed to make parsing complex XML files much simpler.
+A path is provided which points to an XML element string or attribute of interest within the XML.
 The XMLPathParse is giving the paths with an accompanying ID.
 As the XMLPathParse executes, it calls out to the XMLDelegate when it finds path matches.

         let xml =
         """